Krzysztof21/AGDS/README.md

 Results on Iris dataset, other sets produce similar relations between execution times.

-An image representing example of database system with Iris dataset (only x records for clarity of an image):
+An image representing example of database system with Iris dataset (only 24 records for clarity of an image):
 ![alt text](https://github.com/Krzysztof21/AGDS/blob/master/image.JPG   "Iris graph database")